sblauth/cashocs/docs/source/demos/optimal_control/doc_state_constraints.rst

     print('Relative error between y_max and y_bar: ' + str(error) + ' %')

-As the error is about 0.01 %, we observe that the regularization indeed works as expected, and of course this tolerance is sufficiently low for all applications.
+As the error is about 0.01 %, we observe that the regularization indeed works as expected, and this tolerance is sufficiently low for practical applications.

 The visualization of the solution looks as follows